As used in this rule:

 (b) "Large deductible" means a deductible greater than ten thousand dollars.

 (3) "Experience rated premium" means the premium obligations of an employer for the policy year excluding DWRF and administrative cost assessments.
 This may include any experience rated premium related to policy combinations.
+The premium is subject to the premium sized adjustment described in rule 4123-17-03.3 of the Administrative Code.

 (4) "Modified rate" means the rate that employers who are experience rated pay as a percentage of their payroll.
 This rate is calculated by taking the base rate and multiplying it by the employer's experience modification (EM) factor.